uncomplicate/neanderthal/articles/community.md

 ## Help with the Technical Writing

-* If you are a native English speaker, I would really appreciate if you can help with correcting the English on the Neanderthal site and in the documentation.
+* If you are a native English speaker, I would really appreciate if you could help with correcting the English on the Neanderthal site and in the documentation.
-* Contribute your example code to be added to Neanderthal tests.
+* Contribute example code to be added to Neanderthal tests.
 * Contribute articles and tutorials.

 The source code of the site is [here](https://github.com/uncomplicate/neanderthal/tree/gh-pages).
-Please fork it on GitHub, make your changes, and issue a pull request, or simply contact us through the mailing list to see what is your preferred means of sending the changes.
+Please fork it on GitHub, make your changes, and issue a pull request, or simply contact us through the mailing list.

 ## Report Issues